dotherightthing/generator-wpdtrt-plugin-boilerplate/README.md

 ### A Create a folder for your plugin

+1. `the-folder-name` will be used as `the-plugin-name`
-1. Clone this repository to the folder.
+1. Clone this repository to the folder
-1. Then launch Terminal from this folder.
+1. Then launch Terminal from this folder

 ### B. Install requirements